Canon M5 vs Fujifilm X-T2

-The Canon EOS M5 and the Fujifilm X-T2 are two digital cameras that were revealed to the public, respectively, in September 2016 and July 2016.
+The Canon EOS M5 and the Fujifilm X-T2 are two digital cameras that were officially introduced, respectively, in September 2016 and July 2016.
 Both the M5 and the X-T2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 An illustration of the physical size and weight of the Canon M5 and the Fujifilm X-T2 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M5 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is notably larger (19 percent) than the Canon M5.
 Moreover, the X-T2 is markedly heavier (19 percent) than the M5.
 It is noteworthy in this context that the X-T2 is splash and dust-proof, while the M5 does not feature any corresponding weather-sealing.